Human Rights and Modern Slavery Statement

 We are committed to ensuring there is transparency in our business and in our approach to tackling modern slavery throughout our supply chain.
 Our Code of Ethics and Business Conduct Policy reflects our commitment to acting ethically and with integrity in all our business dealings and relationships and we expect full compliance with it by colleagues, suppliers and business partners.

-Our policy is updated annually.
+Our policy is reviewed on an annual basis.
 This year we will again review and update this policy to further promote increased awareness of modern slavery and compliance with the Act.

-This year we will update our Group Whistleblowing Policy to promote increased vigilance amongst colleagues as to any instances of modern slavery, and encourage central reporting of concerns about any issue or suspicion of modern slavery in any parts of our business or supply chain.
+In June 2020 we updated our Group Whistleblowing Policy to promote increased vigilance amongst colleagues as to any instances of modern slavery, and encourage central reporting of concerns about any issue or suspicion of modern slavery in any parts of our business or supply chain.

 Due Diligence and Supplier Adherence

-We have previously highlighted the importance of training in raising awareness on modern slavery and assisting our colleagues and suppliers gain a better understanding on the issue of modern slavery and requirements set out in the Act.
+We have previously highlighted the importance of training in raising awareness on modern slavery through raising awareness and levels of understanding.
 Training continues to be a key focus of the business and we continue to train colleagues and suppliers.
-This year we will repeat our UK colleague training programme.
-In September 2018, at our Asia Supplier Conference (being an area where we consider there is a greater potential risk of modern slavery being prevalent), we will re-deliver a workshop on the subject of modern slavery and the Group’s policies to representatives of 80 Asia based suppliers.
+At our Asia Supplier Conference in the third quarter of the financial year, the subject of modern slavery and the Group’s policies were presented to our suppliers.